cloud-gov/cg-style/CONTRIBUTING.md

 ```
 /base
 /components
-/modules
-/layout
-/overrides
 ```
-- CSS: will be imported in this grouped order: base, components, modules, overrides and in alphabetically order within these groups.
+- CSS: will be imported in this grouped order: base, components, overrides and in alphabetically order within these groups.
 - CSS: base code should only include tag rules `a { }, h1 { }`.
 - CSS: component code should be classes nested no more then 0 level deep.
-- CSS: scss code that doesn't ouput actual styles, such as `@mixin`s, `@functions`s, variables should be kept in a separate directory from base, or component.
+- CSS: scss code that doesn't ouput actual styles, such as `@mixin`s, `@functions`s, variables should be kept in a separate directory from base, or component, such as `util`.
+- CSS: Code that overrides WDS Sass variables should be kept in `override_vars.scss`.
+- CSS: Code that overrides WDS components should be kept in `override_components.scss`.
 - HTML: components should be accessible by default.
 - JS: components should work (display all data) without JS by default.
 - CSS: components should not define their own layout.
 Use of margins should be kept to a minimum.